The Scams to Watch Out for on Social Media

 The ID Theft

 A lot of the time, scammers are after your identity: They want to be able to access your accounts and impersonate you for all kinds of schemes.
-Remember that unless you’ve made your accounts private, anyone on the internet can see your Instagram posts (and stories), and your Twitter tweets: They don’t even need to have an account to look at what you’re up to and take your pictures off you.
+Remember that unless you’ve made your accounts private, anyone on the internet can see your Instagram posts (and stories) and your Twitter tweets: They don’t even need to have an account to look at what you’re up to and take your pictures off you.

 Resist requests for personal data, whether it’s from contacts, third-party apps and quizzes, or the social networks themselves.
 Think about the information that other people can use to pretend to be you: When your birthday is (did you celebrate it on Instagram?), where you work (did you mention it on Twitter?), what your new baby’s full name is (did you post it to Facebook when they were born?).